-There are two main factors to take into account in terms of performance: TTFB (Time To First Byte) and total load time.
+To ensure good performance, there are two main factors to take into account: TTFB (Time to first byte) and total loading time.

-The first factor relates to the time taken by the server to send the first byte to the browser – in other words, the time taken to execute the code and database requests to construct the HTML page.
+The first point refers to the delay before the server sends the first byte to the browser.
+In other words, the time it takes for the code and database requests to be executed and for the HTML page to be built.

-Taking the example of a PHP website, we’ve broken down the optimization process into four steps:
+So we’ve taken the design of a PHP site as an example, and broken down the optimization steps into four parts:

 - Server configuration

-- Gzip can be used to compress HTML requests.
-It can be configured at Apache/Nginx level, or even in the website’s .htaccess.
+- Gzip, which compresses the HTML request, can be configured at Apache/Nginx level or even in the website’s .htaccess file, for example.

-- FastCGI caching is an Nginx module which acts as a static cache: when clients send a request to the page, Nginx brings up the html without executing the code.
-The cache can also be busted via the application, e.g. if you’re updating content via a CMS. https://www.digitalocean.com/community/tutorials/how-to-setup-fastcgi-caching-with-nginx-on-your-vps
+- FastCGI caching, a Nginx module that acts as a static cache, so when the client makes a request to the page, Nginx will return the HTML without executing the code.
+And it’s possible to “bust” the cache via the application, for example when updating content via a CMS.

 - PHP 7+.
-The performance of PHP increased substantially with version 7, and version 7.1 is even better.
-We recommend using the latest version.
-Make sure that the OPcache extension is activated.
+PHP has greatly improved its performance with version 7, and there are further improvements with version 7.1.
+We therefore recommend using the latest version.
+Also ensure that the OPcache extension is enabled.

-- HHVM is a virtual machine which executes PHP using a JIT approach to improve performance.
-Note that there may be minor incompatibilities with certain aspects of PHP, but they’re working on it. http://hhvm.com/
+- HHVM is a virtual machine that runs PHP in JIT compilation for better performance.
+For example, there may be some minor incompatibilities with certain aspects of PHP.

-- MySQLTuner is a tool for configuring MySQL / MariaDB.
-Other options include PostgreSQL, MongoDB or even flat file. https://github.com/major/MySQLTuner-perl
+- MySQLTuner, a tool for configuring MySQL / MariaDB.
+Alternatively, you can use PostgreSQL, MongoDB or even flat file.

-- We also recommend using a CDN for assets, or even for HTML!
+- We also recommend using a CDN CDN for assets or even HTML!

-There’s an example of an .htaccess file with different optimizations at
+Here is an example of an .htaccess file with different optimizations: GitHub.

 - Avoid including unnecessary redirections in your code.

-- Eager loading reduces SQL requests by pre-loading elements such as images or matrix fields in a single request - https://nystudio107.com/blog/speed-up-your-craft-cms-templates-with-eager-loading
+- Eager loading reduces SQL requests by pre-loading elements such as images or matrix fields in a single request.

-- Image optimization using the Imager plugin, which allows you to use jpegoptim or opting, for example - https://nystudio107.com/blog/creating-optimized-images-in-craft-cms
+- Image optimization using the Imager plugin, which allows you to use jpegoptim or opting, for example.

 - Google Amp is a framework designed to offer server and front-end optimizations for mobile.
-For example, html is kept in a cache behind a CDN, lazy load images are used, etc. https://www.ampproject.org/docs/getting-started/
+For example, HTML is kept in a cache behind a CDN, lazy load images are used, etc.

 There are many things you can do at “client” level to reduce load time: